Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 - New-entrant pricing discount may not persist beyond Phase 1 launches.

-Best for: the speculator who wants high launch volume and accepts mixed quality · Price band: AED 1,300–2,400/sqft · On-time delivery (last 10): 6/10 · Service-charge trajectory: +18% cumulative on towers tracked · Verdict: Hold
+Best for: the AED 1.0–1.5M ticket buyer who wants brand visibility and fast launch-to-handover cycles · Price band: AED 1,300–2,400/sqft · On-time delivery (last 10): 6/10 · Service-charge trajectory: +18% cumulative on towers tracked · Best fit: Selective fit — entry-pricing buyer with project-by-project due diligence

-Where Binghatti delivers: payment-plan flexibility, fast launch-to-handover (often 18–24 months), JVC/Business Bay/MBR City pipeline that captures the affordable-entry buyer flow.
+Where Binghatti delivers: payment-plan flexibility, fast launch-to-handover (often 18–24 months), and JVC/Business Bay/MBR City pipeline that captures the affordable-entry buyer flow.
 The branded launches (Burj Binghatti at AED 4,000+/sqft for the Jacob & Co. flag, Bugatti at AED 5,000+) sit above the brand's mid-market norm but are sold mostly to flag-collectors rather than yield buyers.

 - Fast launch-to-handover cycles – 18–24 months on standard product.